© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 The European regulation on personal protective equipment (PPE) covers gloves that are intended to provide some protection to the motorcyclist against personal injury during an accident.
-This legislation requires examples of the gloves which are intended for sale in the EU to be independently tested and approved before the manufacturer applies the CE mark and places them on the market.
+This legislation requires examples of the gloves which are intended for sale in the EU to be independently tested and approved before the manufacturer affixes the CE mark and places them on the market.
 The PPE Regulation is a general piece of legislation that is supported by a large number of product standards specifically developed by CEN, the European standards body.
 The PPE Regulation requires that design aspects of the protective equipment be assessed to ensure that adequate protection is provided and that no additional hazards are being introduced.
 It also requires that the information provided with the protective equipment meets certain minimum criteria.

 Europe currently leads the world in the setting of safety standards for motorcyclists’ protective clothing, and there is a technical committee within CEN (TC162/WG9) that is devoted to this specialised work.
 A list of all the standards developed by CEN for motorcycle rider PPE to date is given in box 1.
 EN 13594:2015 covers motorcyclists’ gloves.
 The original version of this standard was first published (and is dated) 2002, and had a scope limited to professional use.
 However, the 2015 revision removed this restriction and now applies to both professional and non-professional riders.

 |Box 1: List of European standards for Motorcycle rider’s PPE|